andreafabrizi/DNSProxy/README.md

 ```
 nameserver 127.0.0.1
 ```

+NB: in case you use systemd-resolved, you would need to edit the proper systemd service file at /etc/systemd/resolved.conf or similar.

 Once configuration and testing successful, you will be ready to run a DNS-over-HTTPS client & server as described by RFC 8484.